 The other gratifying thing is that I have a daughter, and I believe that it’s so important for us as parents to lead by example and to try and be as happy as we can in our own lives.
 And that was something I had a revelation about during my break, where I felt like pursuing a career was part of showing my daughter the importance of striving for what makes you happy, and not giving up.
 There were definitely moments where I’d start thinking, “this is too hard, I should just go back to what I was doing before”.
 And part of the satisfaction of being where I am now is that I feel like I’ve striven for happiness not just for myself, but for the sake of setting an example for my daughter.

 Thanks for sharing your story, Deborah!
-We are so happy you’ve found success and balance in your career. – The Path Forward Team
+We are so happy you’ve found success and balance in your career.
+You can learn more about Deborah on her LinkedIn page. – The Path Forward Team